srb5012/Written_Exposure_Therapy/README.md

 If you change the domain name or add a new environment, you might get "Network Error" when submitting forms.

-- **Fix:** Open `api/newsletter.js` and `api/contact.js`.
-Update the `allowedOrigins` array to include your new domain.
+- **Fix:** Update the allow-list in the API files to include your new domain.

 ### Database Connection Errors

-If forms fail with "Bad Auth" or connection errors:
+If forms fail with connection errors:

 1. Check that `MONGODB_URI` in Vercel settings matches your MongoDB Atlas string exactly.
 2. Ensure your IP address is allowed in MongoDB Atlas -> Network Access (Use `0.0.0.0/0` to allow Vercel).